Matt2371/PINN_navier_stokes/README.md

 **data/**:

-contains the cylinder wake data and the saved parameters of trained models with naming convention "model{1 or 2}\_{# layers}l\_{hidden size}h\_{# epochs}e.pt"
+contains the cylinder wake data and the saved parameters of trained models with naming convention "model{1 or 2}\_{# layers}l\_{hidden size}h\_{# epochs}e_{frac of train data or 'BC'}.pt"

 **train_model.py:**

-Defines the feed-forward architecture (number of layers, number of hidden units per layer), collects a random sample (by default, 0.5%) of training data from the full cylinder wake data, and trains the model for a specified number of epochs.
+Defines the feed-forward architecture (number of layers, number of hidden units per layer), collects a random sample of training data from the full cylinder wake data (or uses boundary conditions (BC)), and trains the model for a specified number of epochs.

 **evaluate_model.ipynb:**